 Everyone deserves respect

-Conga Kids respects every child’s gender identity, and will work with individual schools to establish protocols for students who identify as transgender, non-binary, etc.
+Conga Kids respects every child’s gender identity, and will work with schools to establish protocol for students who identify as transgender, non-binary, etc.

 The circle is a symbol of our community and trust.
-We use a circle with the following guidelines:
+We use the circle within the following guidelines:

-- Teaching artists should utilize the center of the circle as their instructional area.
+- Teaching Artists utilize the center of the circle as their instructional area

-Students enter in escort position and form their circle in a counter-clockwise direction.
-Students stay in escort position until instructed to switch to "flat pancake” or ballroom position, depending on the dance.
+- Students enter in escort position and form their circle in a counter-clockwise direction